A HELPFUL GUIDE ON HOW TO SUBMIT A FAN FICTION STORY

 · Final acknowledgements text should also be included.
 If not, the webmaster will add the basic required acknowledgements.

-· Preference for ‘ink’ and background colour.
+· Preference for font, colour of font and background colour.

 · A summary that will be used on the website listing page (otherwise the webmaster will devise one).